 Comfort & Joy is place where people can be Queer, Authentic, Connected & Creative!

 How fabulous of you to top up your annual giving with a tax deductible "Glitter Done" donation.
 Please if you have it, don't forget to access your work's matching program!
-A tax deduction receipt can be generated and sent to your email address - request it after you go to our Facebook page and select the "Donate" button right of our name + logo.
+A tax deduction receipt can be generated and sent to your email address - request it after you navigate to our PayPal charity portal and select the donation you're able to make!

 Other donation methods: